This board is obtained after processing unedged boards.

-In fact, this is the second stage of processing a tree trunk.
+In fact, this is the second stage of wood trunk processing.
 Regardless of the type of saw, the output after the first cut is unedged board, with bark and rough edges.

-Most often, the second stage of wood processing is the removal of bark on a trimming machine.
-After that, the board enters the drying kiln, where it reaches the carpentry level of humidity (8-12%).
-So it turns out the most common carpentry in the world lumber.
+Most often the second stage of woodworking is the removal of bark on an edger.
+After that, the board is dried, where it reaches joinery moisture level (8-12%).
+This is how you get the most common joinery lumber.

-However, some technologists prefer to first dry the unedged board, and only after that to remove the bark and rough edges.
+However, some technologists prefer to first dry the board in unedged form and only thenremove the bark and rough edges.

 Wide selection of edged boards